settinge/Election_Results/README.md

 # Python-Challenge_1

+# How to Run Code

+1. Clone repository to a folder on your machine

+2. Open repository in code source editor

+3. Navigate to PyBank>Main_Edits.py and PyPoll>VsCode.py

+4. Run both scripts

  PyBank:

  The task is to create a Python script that analyzes the records to calculate each of the following: